 A $200 minimum withdrawal amount applies for redraws conducted in-branch

 Credit Union Australia (CUA) is the largest, 100% member-owned financial institution in Australia.
-Founded in 1946, the credit union has more than 600,000 members and 70 branches Australia wide.
+Founded in 1946, the credit union has more than 500,000 members and more than 50 branches Australia wide.

 CUA is accessible through their online and mobile banking app, CUA Direct (Australia-based call centre) and their branches across the country.
 Their personal loans are offered for a range of purposes, including debt consolidation, buying a car, or home renovations.